trane-project/trane-project.github.io/src/trane-cli.md

 other commands.

 ```
-trane >> help
-trane 0.5.0
 A command-line interface for Trane

-USAGE:
-    trane <SUBCOMMAND>
+Usage: trane <COMMAND>

-OPTIONS:
-    -h, --help       Print help information
-    -V, --version    Print version information

-SUBCOMMANDS:
+Commands:
   answer        Show the answer to the current exercise, if it exists
   blacklist     Subcommands to manipulate the unit blacklist
   current       Display the current exercise
   debug         Subcommands for debugging purposes
   filter        Subcommands for dealing with unit filters
-    help            Print this message or the help of the given subcommand(s)
   instructions  Subcommands for showing course and lesson instructions
   list          Subcommands for listing course, lesson, and exercise IDs
-    mantra-count    Show the number of Tara Sarasvati mantras recited in the background during
-                        the current session
+  mantra-count  Show the number of Tara Sarasvati mantras recited in the background during the current session
   material      Subcommands for showing course and lesson materials
   next          Submits the score for the current exercise and proceeds to the next
   open          Open the course library at the given location
+  repository    Subcommands for manipulating git repositories containing Trane courses
   review-list   Subcommands for manipulating the review list
   score         Record the mastery score (1-5) for the current exercise
+  search        Search for courses, lessons, and exercises
   scores        Show the most recent scores for the given exercise
+  help          Print this message or the help of the given subcommand(s)

+Options:
+  -h, --help     Print help
+  -V, --version  Print version
 ```

 There are however, some details which warrant further explanation.